georgechang/blog/content/posts/2020/sitecore-headless-development-with-aspnet-core/part-2/index.md

 </Project>
 ```

 That should be it for setup!
-Now you're ready to create some components!
+Now you're ready to create some components! (finally!)